KevinC555/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is the DOM?
+1. What is the DOM? document object model, allows us to make changes to the elements on a page with js
-2. What is an event?
+2. What is an event? an event is something that happens on the page, like a click or mouseover
-3. What is an event listener?
+3. What is an event listener? listener listens for said click or mouseover and then executes whatever was intended, such as color changes etc
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to iterate over and select what we want from the array, since nodelist cant use foreach and map etc
-5. What is a component?
+5. What is a component? independent and reusable bits of code

+I don't understand any of this.
+I feel like I didn't learn anything.
+The way we learned to do these thingsd are completely different from this sprint challenge.